Me and my co-pilot trying out the size of the fuselage |

 A selected 6" x 6" area with air specks scattered throughout. |

 The inspection criteria says that no more than 10% of any 6x6 section can have air.
 The pic to the left shows a sample 6x6 area.
 The trick is determining if you've reached that magic 10% coverage.
-Depending on interpretation, the 10% rule is meant for critical areas like wings, canard, etc that take stress.
-According the Marc Z from a forum email in 2006, you don't have to be as conservative outside of those areas.
-I'm trying to determine if I have a problem or not.
-I'm consulting with a fellow builder before I decide if anything needs repair and I'll update the post on my outcome..
+The 10% rule is meant for critical areas like wings, canard, etc that take stress, unlike the fuselage tub sides.
+According to Marc Z from a forum email in 2006, you don't have to be as conservative outside of those critical areas.
+These tiny air pockets/specks don't meet the 10% rule so it's not an issue.

 Ch 7 Done!
 Now to start adding stuff to the fuselage...fun fun!